debajyotimahanta/BluetoothScreenSaver/README.md

 Getting Started
 ------------------------
-This is a smal productivity until program inspired by a #m2m project [Detect Phone](https://github.com/vlachoudis/DetectPhone)  that i found online .
+This is a small productivity until program inspired by a #m2m project [Detect Phone](https://github.com/vlachoudis/DetectPhone)  that i found online .
 This solution was for linux and i could have written a C++ or XCode to work with OSX.
 However i too the easy route and  so i looked around and clubbed together a few tools and got it to work.
 For it to work you will need the following

 * [Proximity Sensor](https://code.google.com/p/reduxcomputing-proximity)
-*  Apple Scripts files found in this repo
+*  Apple Scripts files found in this repo under compilled folder

 How it works